pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

-You can use the `LOAD` symbol for any output argument - any output files which are loaded will be returned in a dictionary, with the argument name used as the key:
+You can use the `LOAD` symbol for any output argument - any output files which are loaded will be available through the return value of the wrapper function:

 ```